 The 'W', which initials the intricate roundels, refers back to the founder of Magdalen college, William Waynflete, while the swan emblems in other roundels represent the Swan Hotel at Streatley, and were added at a later date.
 The Magdalen is one of the barges most decorated with college symbols.

 Magdalen College Barge has an innovative ferro-concrete hull, due to there being a lack of good quality timber after WWI.
 This was certainly a good move, as the hull remains strong and reliable to this day.
+'Concrete for ship construction was a fairly new idea in 1927.
+The first concrete sea-going vessel was built in Norway in 1916 and America was manufacturing concrete oil-carriers by 1918.
+It must have been a designer of some intuition who adopted this material for a houseboat.'
+(SH)

 Queen’s 1872 barge in c1900 (credit H Taunt)